|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, New York.
 Delivered to the U.S. Army on April 29, 1943.
 Disassembled and shipped overseas to Australia arriving on May 27, 1943 and reassembled.

-that it was properly mounted on a pole and displayed again at J.K.
+It was not until the early 1980's, through the efforts of volunteer Rick Giddings that it was properly mounted on a pole and displayed again at J.K.
+McCarty Museum.

 PNG Museum Aircraft Status Card - P-39N Airacobra 42-19039

 Airacobra Advantage by Rick Mitchell and letter from Rick Giddings